Bortiz1993/React-Tic-Tac-Toe-Game/README.md

 [![LinkeIn](https://img.shields.io/badge/LinkedIn-brijido--zuniga--849981211%2F-blue)](https://www.linkedin.com/in/brijido-zuniga-849981211/)

 ### Description
 Welcome fellow Developers, this is where you will find information about this Tic-Tac-Toe game.
 I apreciate any feedback and if anyone wants to, they can contribute as well.
 My goal is to make this game more fun, unpredictable and a bit more challenging.
+My-app2 is were the real code for this game is.

 A tic-tac-toe game
 [![Netlify Status](https://api.netlify.com/api/v1/badges/974dbc81-0352-4a1e-9884-7835fcf83157/deploy-status)](https://app.netlify.com/sites/strong-nasturtium-0246a0/deploys)